 2. Get Connected

-What utilities (gas, electricity, solar) are already connected to your house already?
+What utilities (gas, electricity, solar) are connected to your house already?
 You could save money by switching.

 Once you choose if you want gas, electric or solar, you still have a range of choices